Bengals 2022 Camp 53-man Projection 2.0: Early Judgments - CLNS Media

 Trags take: When the offensive line has given him time, Allen has looked competent.
 It’s more about knowing the offense than wowing anyone with individual skill.
 Browning has worked well with the third team unit but nothing that has accelerated him past Allen.
 Loveland’s Drew Plitt was brought into camp while Burrow recovers.
 Plitt has not seen many reps but that could change a bit in the preseason as the Bengals give him an opportunity to put plays on film for pro jobs in the USFL or XFL or an NFL team looking for a backup.
 Plitt’s arm has looked impressive.
 It’s the accuracy and timing he needs work on.

-Joe Mixon, Samaje Perine, Chris Evans, Trayveon Williams
+Joe Mixon, Samaje Perine, Chris Evans

-In the running: Elijiah Holyfield, Shermari Jones
+In the running: Elijiah Holyfield, Shermari Jones, Jacques Patrick, Trayveon Williams

-Trags take: Not much has changed here.
+Trags take: Not much has changed here except that the Bengals are more likely to try and sneak Williams through to practice squad.
 In the reps he’s taken, Mixon has looked explosive and in excellent condition.
 With Mixon, the need to improve blitz pickup consistently is still there, as shown this week when he completely missed Sam Hubbard on an edge rush outside the tight end.
 Perine, slowed by a spring injury, has seen minimal reps while Evans and Williams likely will see plenty of action in the preseason.

 Hayden Hurst, Drew Sample, Mitchell Wilcox